brunobulgaron/spotenu-backend/README.md

 ## How To Run :arrow_up:
 1. `git clone https://github.com/brunobulgaron/spotenu-frontend.git`
 2. `npm install` to install all the required dependencies;
-3. `npm run start` to run the project on your local environment;
+3. `npm run start:dev` to run the server

 ## Created By :grin:
 Bruno Bulgaron